spacemeat/pyke/README.md

         └── compile_dxf (CompilePhase)
 ```

-Here, each phase will be named by its owning project phase and its non-project phase names:
+Here, each phase will be fully named by its owning project phase and its non-project phase names:
 * `asset_converter.project`
 * `image_converter.project`
 * `image_converter.link`